-Princess Bride where where Miracle Max, played by Billy Crystal, explains the distinction between mostly dead and completely dead to Inigo, played by Mandy Patinkin.
+There is an infamous scene in the Princess Bride where where Miracle Max, played by Billy Crystal, explains the distinction between mostly dead and completely dead to Inigo, played by Mandy Patinkin.

 INIGO (stupefied) He's dead.
 He can't talk.
 MIRACLE MAX Look who knows so much.
 Well, it just so happens that your friend here is only mostly dead.
 There's a big difference between mostly dead and all dead.
 Please open his mouth.
 Inigo does.
 Max inserts the bellows in Westley's mouth and starts to pump.
 MIRACLE MAX Now, mostly dead is slightly alive.
 Now, all dead...well, with all dead, there's usually only one thing that you can do.
 INIGO What's that?
 He stops pumping.
 MIRACLE MAX Go through his clothes and look for loose change.

 Attempting to explain such distinctions in the real world will make families wonder if there is a possibility their loved one could live, just as they are coming to terms with their death.
 The farcical Princess Pride aside, semi-realistic Hollywood movies propagate this fantasy (think Flatliners).
 Such distinctions are best left to Hollywood.